-The fatal blow to any marriage is an adulterous affair where one or both spouses think they “finally found his/her soul mate.”
-Once convinced that he/she married the wrong person or that God put someone new in his/her life, the idea of divorce can take root and grow.
+The fatal blow to any marriage is an adulterous affair where one or both spouses think they “finally found their soul mate.”
+Once convinced that they married the wrong person or that God put someone new in their life, the idea of divorce can take root and grow.
 Blinded by the deception of the affair, most people have no idea how they got there.

 How does an affair start?

 Many of us who have fallen prey to an adulterous affair did not see it coming.
 We were blindsided, and — before we knew it — were involved emotionally, physically or both, with a person other than our spouse.
 Many times the other person is a complete stranger, but the sudden emotional or physical connection deceived us into thinking we had known them all of our life.
 This new “love” was the missing puzzle piece to our happiness — or so we thought.

 In most cases, no one intentionally seeks after an affair that could potentially destroy their marriage.
 Forming such a connection to someone else may seem unlikely, but may be easier than you realize.
 All it takes is one conversation, one innocent flirtation or one look.
 If you are vulnerable, the ball is rolling.

 Easily!
 Like me, most of us never dream we are capable of such sin.
 Unfortunately, we are both capable and susceptible.
 I gave in because I was not guarding my heart.
 It never crossed my mind to be cautious about my relationships with other men because I never realized I could be so vulnerable.
 I started having an “innocent” conversation with an acquaintance.
 I felt compelled to share with him the unfulfilled state of my marriage.
 Yet that evening was the beginning of the end of my marriage.
 I quickly developed a deep emotional connection with a man I barely knew.
 I falsely sensed that I was falling in love with a stranger.